jasonkronemeyer/jasonkronemeyer.github.io/dev/DArsen-JKronemeyer-USF-Brief.md

 ## 2. Key Policy Insights (Jason Kronemeyer)

-### A. The "Mapping Trap"
+### A. Philosophy: Infrastructure First
+*   **The Prerequisite:** Before addressing digital literacy or equity, communities must solve the underlying infrastructure challenge.
+Even the best devices and training are useless if the wire doesn't reach the house.
-*   **Insight:** Policymakers focus disproportionately on improving broadband *maps* (where service exists).
-*   **Argument:** We do not need perfect maps to improve policy.
-Bad policy is what creates the data gaps.
-Focusing on maps delays action on the funding mechanisms themselves.
+*   **The "Mapping Trap":** Policymakers focus disproportionately on improving broadband *maps*.
+We do not need perfect maps to improve policy; bad policy is what creates the data gaps.
+*   **Quote:** *"We don't have to wait for the data to improve the policy...
+We have to fix the infrastructure first."*

 ### B. The Universal Service Fund (USF) Structure
 The USF is the primary federal vehicle for connectivity, divided into four programs: